MuhangTian/GFR-Experiments/README.md

     <img src="imgs/fr-15.png" alt="Example of a risk score produced by GroupFasterRisk.">
 </figure>

 This repository contains the code implementation for experiments in the paper: *Fast and Interpretable Mortality Risk Scores for Critical Care Patients*.
 We detail the specific steps to reproduce our results below.
+Our work has been accepted by [JAMIA](https://academic.oup.com/jamia?login=true).

 ## Setup 🛠️
 * Install packages using `requirements.txt`.